alepulver/game-catalog-builder/README.md

 ### Caching

 Provider caches are stored under `data/cache/` and are keyed by provider IDs when available, with a separate name-to-id mapping to avoid repeated searches on reruns.

+If you change cache logic (or pull updates that do), old JSON cache files may become incompatible.
+In that case, delete the corresponding file under `data/cache/` and rerun to rebuild it.

 ## Project Structure